CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 When starting a task that requires EO data, there are multiple factors to consider.
 What are the most important factors, depends heavily on the task and the resources available.

-What to consider when chosing data:
+What to consider when choosing data:

 * Sensor: Different sensors cover different intervals of the electromagnetic spectrum and with that show different properties of the observed areas, they can be active or passive:
-    * Multispectal: multiple intervals around the visible spectrum of the EM are observed at the same time
+    * Multispectral: multiple intervals around the visible spectrum of the EM are observed at the same time
     * Hyperspectral: more but usually shorter intervals of the EM are observed at the same time
     * RADAR (Radio Detection and Ranging), SAR (Synthetic Aperture Radar), active sensing in the microwave/radio frequencies of the EM spectrum
     * LiDAR (Light Detection and Ranging), using a laser as energy source in the optical part of the EM spectrum